PolymerGuy/AXITOM/README.md

 <!-- GETTING STARTED -->
 Getting Started
 ---------------
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps.

 ### Clone the repo: